 crossing of Sonora Pass was in October of 1841 by way of a course slightly due north of modern CA 108.
 The first attempted emigrant wagon crossing of

 Sonora Pass was made in 1852.
-The hazards of the the route over the Sierra Nevada Mountains by way of Sonora Pass was documented by Grizzly Adams in April of 1854.
-By 1862 the franchise Sonora-Mono Toll Road was was conceptualized by Andrea Fletcher as a means of connecting the established towns of the western Sierra Nevada Mountains to the mining boom towns of Mono County.
+The hazards of the route over the Sierra Nevada Mountains by way of Sonora Pass was documented by Grizzly Adams in April of 1854.
+By 1862 the franchise Sonora-Mono Toll Road was conceptualized by Andrea Fletcher as a means of connecting the established towns of the western Sierra Nevada Mountains to the mining boom towns of Mono County.
 By September 1862 a pack trail had been laid out by way of nearby St. Mary's Pass which crossed the Sierra Nevada Mountains at 10,040

 feet above sea level.
 The present route over Sonora Pass by way of Deadman Creek to was surveyed in 1863 and the Sonora-Mono Toll Road was completed by 1865.